openstack-archive/searchlight/doc/source/elasticsearch.rst

 #######
 The scripting module allows to use scripts in order to evaluate custom expressions.
 Scripting is turned off by default in elasticsearch latest versions.
-Searchlight doesnt allow scripts in the search api but requires scripts to sync Index updates from notifications.
+Searchlight doesn't allow scripts in the search api but requires scripts to sync Index updates from notifications.
 For security purpose index updates are allowed only for admin role::

     script.engine.groovy.inline.update: on